PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 This will send an event message to the Redis queue for each page load event in the system.

 Finally we need something to read our recorded events for us.
-We implemented a `summary` method in the `event-service` so we need something to call this.
+We implemented a `summary` method in the `eventservice` so we need something to call this.
 We would not normally expose this type of information to our `webapp` so let's just write a small command line application to expose this summary information for us in lieu of a full analytics system!

 To do this create a new directory called `report` and initialize it with a `package.json`: